Roblox/avatar-evolution/index.md

 # New Physically Based Rendering and Textures

-We've upgraded our rendering engine to support more realistic looking material surface.
+We've upgraded our rendering engine to support more realistic looking surfaces.
 We've added a [SurfaceAppearance](api/class/SurfaceAppearance) Instance to allow custom inputs to this system, including:

 - Normal maps
 - Metalness textures